mozilla-releng/relengdocs/how-to/taskcluster/known_problems.rst

 Solution
 ~~~~~~~~

-Scan the `ci-configuration`_ repo for your project and see if we were granting
+Scan the `fxci-config`_ repo for your project and see if we were granting
 any special scopes to the old branch.
 If so, update the name to the new
 branch and land.